July 2023

 14th

-At my flat all today, coding this website.
+I spent the entire day in my flat coding this website.

 13th

-Started the pendulum on my mantle clock today; the clock is now running after an oiling of the mechanism with 3 in 1 house oil.
-Last night, I took my new [used] singer sewing machine (made in Scotland between 1958 and mid 1963) to my flat.
-I plan to make curtains for the farmhouse, then summer dresses; and also some repairs to Charlie's clothing, should he require the help.
-It's a bright sunny morning today, the sheep will be happier and healthier, as I endeavour to write and code this here website.
+Today I set off the pendulum on my mantle clock.
+The clock is now running after I used 3in1 house oil to clean the mechanism.
+At night, I transported my new Singer sewing machine, which was manufactured in Scotland between 1958 and mid-1963, to my flat.
+I want to make curtains for the farmhouse, then summer dresses, and if Charlie needs it, I can fix up his clothes.
+It's a bright sunny morning today, the sheep will be happier and healthier.
+I am currently working on the development and formatting of this website.

-Slept through most of the today, and I'm feeling unwell; I believe heavy vibrations from the grass strimmer are having a detrimental effect on the health of my body.
-Whilst using the strimmer my thoughts lull, after use, about two hours later I develop a headache and sleep for hours and hours.
-Nothing alleviates or overwrites the voices relaying spiteful messages, not blindness of dissociation or even serve persistences of Tinnitus I endure.
+I have been experiencing symptoms of illness for the majority of the day; I am believing that the high-frequency vibrations emanating from the grass trimmer are having a detrimental impact on my health.
+When I'm using the string trimmer, my mind wanders.
+About two hours later, I get a headache and fall asleep for hours and hours.
+Nothing alleviates or overwrites the auditory hallucination relaying spiteful messages, not blindness of dissociation or even serve persistences of Tinnitus I endure.

 12th